hoyunchoi/SPG/README.md

 ```

 ## spg KILL
-Kill target user's jobs satisfying conditions.
-It also kills parent process, which belongs to the target user.
+Kill target users' jobs satisfying conditions.
+It also kills the parent process, which belongs to the target user.
-- user: Target user, who is registered at `spg`.
-When specifying other user than yourself, you should be a root.
+- user: Target user, who is registered at SPG.
+When specifying another user than yourself, you should be a root.
 - all: When this flag is on, kill every user's job.
 You should be a root.
-- pid: List of pid for specifig job.
+- pid: List of PID for a specific job.
 If this option is given, you also have to specify a single machine.
 - command: String of commands.
-Target job should include the input command as substring.
+The target job should include the input command as a substring.
 - time: A job executed for a shorter time than the input time interval.
-- start: Specific time when job started.
+- start: Specific time when the job started.
 Should exactly match with the result of `spg job`

-*The history of `spg KILL` is logged into `spg.log` file.*
+*The history of `spg KILL` is logged into the `spg.log` file.*

 `$ spg KILL -h`
 ```